apcl-research/human-attention-prediction/README.md

 ```

 ## Bansal Baseline
-These steps show you how to obtain that results that we have for Bansal baseline in the paper.
+Follow the following steps to train the model proposed by Bansal et al. in our implementation:

 Step 1: Run the following scripts to generate ScrML
 ```